lorisleiva/blog-2019-vuepress/articles/20190211 Introducting Javel/index.md

 ```

 ## Mixins in your JavaScript
-As the previous questions have shown, each project have their own requirements and configuration is key when defining generic models.
+As the previous questions have shown, each project has their own requirements and configuration is key when defining generic models.

 That’s why Javel is written as a set of mixins.
-Each mixin contribute to the models by providing its own piece of logic.
+Each mixin contributes to the models by providing its own piece of logic.
 At the time of writing this article, these are the mixins that are included in Javel’s model:

-- [HasAttributes](https://github.com/lorisleiva/javel/blob/0b3b64d245561392497c850aa69e0c6b2fc0a767/docs/HasAttributes.md) Defines the basis of getting and setting attributes on a Model and provide some useful methods like `primaryKey`, `exists`, `is`, `clone`, etc.
+- [HasAttributes](https://github.com/lorisleiva/javel/blob/0b3b64d245561392497c850aa69e0c6b2fc0a767/docs/HasAttributes.md) Defines the basis of getting and setting attributes on a Model and provides some useful methods like `primaryKey`, `exists`, `is`, `clone`, etc.
 - [HasRelationships](https://github.com/lorisleiva/javel/blob/0b3b64d245561392497c850aa69e0c6b2fc0a767/docs/HasRelationships.md) Enables models to configure their relationships with each other so that their attributes are automatically wrapped in the right model.
 - [KeepsParentRelationship](https://github.com/lorisleiva/javel/blob/0b3b64d245561392497c850aa69e0c6b2fc0a767/docs/KeepsParentRelationship.md) Ensures each child relationship keeps track of its parent and how to access itself from it.
 This enables models to climb up the relationship tree and even remove themselves from their parent when deleted.
 - [MakesRequests](https://github.com/lorisleiva/javel/blob/0b3b64d245561392497c850aa69e0c6b2fc0a767/docs/MakesRequests.md) Introduces async actions (`find`, `create`, `update`, etc.) to conveniently request the server and provides all the hooks necessary to customize how to handle your request/response proctol for each model.